Career Services During Coronavirus

 Connect with Campus, Build Your Skill Sets

 As a result of on-campus student employment at UAA, students will have the opportunity to develop foundational career competencies desired by employers.
-Build your resume with these career competencies:
+Build your resume with these career competencies as defined by NACE.

 Teamwork and Collaboration